drohde/CounterfactualEstimator/_posts/criteo/2020-03-10-DRAFT-contextualbandits.md

 | query 1 |   0.52   |    0.52   |    0.52  |
 | query 2 |   0.22   |    0.22   |   0.22   |

 This model is quite obviously useless, as it does not depend on the action !
-Still its RMSE would be quite low, at least lLower than the RMSE of the following model:
+Still its log likelihood or RMSE would be quite low, at least lLower than the loglikelihood or RMSE of the following model:

 |	 model 2 output   | Action a | Action b | Action c
 | query 1 |   0.35   |    0.4   |    0.35  |
 | query 2 |   0.35   |    0.4   |    0.35  |

-This model would clearly have a much worse RMSE than the previous one.
-But it does correctly pick action b over action a. the right action on query 1, and maybe also on query 2.
+This model would clearly have a much worse loglikelhood RMSE than the previous one.
+But it does correctly pick action b over action a.  <!-- Some thoughts...  maybe just repetition of your point..
+The likelihood is high if you do a reasonable job of predicting the reward on the queries and actions you ahve seen in the past - so if you are predicting the probability of a click is close to 0.5 on action a and b then the loglikelihood will be high.
+The model can predict anything at all for action C because there is no data at all on it.
+The likelihood could be quite good even if the ordering of the actions is quite poor. -->
+ the right action on query 1, and maybe also on query 2.  <!-- ..
+I don't get the and maybe bit-->
 Let's note also that the prediction on action c does not impact at all the RMSE (because we have no data there), while it might actually perform totally differently.

 All that being said, fitting a model predicting $ \mathbb{P}( C =1 \| X = x ,A = a ) $ to the available data and choosing the best action according to this model can be a very strong baseline, especially when a bit of randomization is added to enforce some exploration.
 It is however not a great idea to select the model only based on classical supervised learning metrics.

 In the next post, I will describe how we can build better offline metrics for contextual bandits.
-More specifically, we can build a metric which under some mild assumptions can estimate "how many clicks we would get if we were using the _test_ model".
+More specifically, we can build a metric which under some mild assumptions can estimate "how many clicks we would get if we were using the _test_ policy".
 Doesn't it sounds like the perfect metric ?